saquib019/morse-code-trainer-arduino/README.md

 # Morse Code Trainer Arduino

-Develop a Morse Code trainer for Arduino with MIO283QT-2 Touch Screen Panel, a button and a buzzer.
+Develop a Morse Code trainer for Arduino with Watterott MIO283QT-2 Touch Screen Panel with shield, a button and a buzzer.